-Warwyck Phoenix PCC, formerly known as Warwyck Pheonip PCC (the "Company" or the "PCC"), was incorporated in the Republic of Mauritius on 21 August 2014 as a private company with liability limited by shares.
-It is also a Protected Cell Company and was converted into a Public company by special resolution on the 3 May 2016.
-The Company holds a Global Business Licence issued by the Financial Services Commission and on 8 October 2014, the Company was converted into a 'Collective Investment Scheme' and is a Public Interest Entity as defined by the Financial Reporting Act 2004.
+Warwyck Phoenix PCC, formerly known as Warwyck Pheonix PCC (the "Company" or the "PCC"), was incorporated in the Republic of Mauritius on 21 August 2014 as a private company with liability limited by shares.
+It is also a Protected Cell Company and was converted into a public company by special resolution on 3 May 2016.
+The Company holds a Global Business Licence issued by the Financial Services Commission and was authorised to operate as a Collective Investment Scheme on 8 October 2014.
+In line with section 2 of the Financial Reporting Act, the Company is not defined as a public interest entity.